phoenixframework/phoenix/docs/views.md

 Great, so we have a `render/2` function that takes a template and an `assigns` map, which we ignore.
 Where is this `render/2` function being called from?

 The answer is the `render/5` function defined in the `Phoenix.Endpoint.RenderErrors` module.
-The whole purpose of this module is to catch errors and render them with a view, in our case, the `HelloPhoenix.ErrorView`.
+The whole purpose of this module is to catch errors and render them with a view, in our case, the `HelloPhoenix.Web.ErrorView`.

 Now that we understand how we got here, let's make a better error page.

-Phoenix generates an `ErrorView` for us, but it doesn't give us a `web/templates/error` directory.
+Phoenix generates an `ErrorView` for us, but it doesn't give us a `lib/hello_phoenix/web/templates/error` directory.
 Let's create one now.
 Inside our new directory, let's add a template, `not_found.html.eex` and give it some markup - a mixture of our application layout and a new `div` with our message to the user.

 ```html